Calvin-Kuo/Calvin-Kuo/README.md

     Do not hesitate to use this as inspiration!

     If you find this inspiring, you can follow me with just a click!
-    You may also want to connect with me on LinkedIn @calvin-y-kuo.
+    I also have a personal website: https://calvin-kuo.github.io/calvinkuo/ You may also want to connect with me on LinkedIn: calvin-y-kuo.
 -->

 <!--